WillianAgostini/speed-test-monit/README.md

 Releases for Windows and Linux can be found in the [Releases](https://github.com/WillianAgostini/speed-test-monit/releases) section.

+## Speedtest CLI

+This project utilizes [SPEEDTEST® CLI](https://www.speedtest.net/apps/cli) to execute the speed tests.
+For more information, visit the [Speedtest website](https://www.speedtest.net/).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.